wilsonliaows/docs/formulas.md

 In the following example, we conditionally pass in either the *Full name* or *First name* into the *Message* input field.

 ![Ternary syntax](/assets/images/formula-docs/ternary-formula.png)
+*Ternary formula that passes in "Full name" as the input when "Full name" is present, and passes in "First name" as the input when "Full name" is not present*

 Here is a detailed explanation of what the ternary formula does: